snapshot-labs/sx-docs/README.md

 If anything in these docs is unclear or you would like more detail, do not hesitate to reach out on [Discord](https://discord.gg/snapshot).

-\[1] We note that there are in fact offchain services (Mana, UI) built for use with Snapshot X, but these are not mandatory and therefore cannot lead to censorship.
+\[1] We note that there are in fact offchain services (eg the relayer Mana) built for use with Snapshot X, but these are not mandatory and therefore cannot lead to censorship.